 A distributed cache is a cache which has its data spread across several nodes in a cluster also across several clusters across several data centres located around the globe.

-Distributed caching is being primarily used in the industry today, solely for the reason that it has the potential to scale on demand & It is highly available.
+Distributed caching is being primarily used in the industry today, for having the potential to scale on demand & being highly available.

 Scalability, High Availability, Fault-tolerance are crucial to the large scale services running online today.
 Businesses cannot afford to have their services go offline.
 Think about health services, stock markets, military.
 They have no scope for going down.
 They are distributed across multiple nodes with a pretty solid amount of redundancy.